glhrmfrts/yo/README.md

 ```

 ## Modules
-Every .elo file is a module, which is just a top-level function that can contain any statement, not just declarations as in Go.
+Every .went file is a module, which is just a top-level function that can contain any statement, not just declarations as in Go.
 To import a module, you can use the `import` built-in function:
 ```go
 // import the 'fmt' module